11 Surprising Facts About Living in Mauritius You Need to Know

 3. There’s No Instant Online Shopping in Mauritius

-If you’re used to the instant gratification of online shopping in South Africa (or globally), the slower pace of e-commerce in Mauritius might be a disappointment.
+If you’re used to the instant gratification of online shopping in South Africa, you might find the slower pace of e-commerce in Mauritius disappointing.
+This may also apply if you’re accustomed to online shopping anywhere globally.

-Online shopping here is much less convenient, with packages from abroad often taking weeks to arrive due to shipping and customs delays.
+Online shopping here is much less convenient.
+Packages from abroad often take weeks to arrive.
+Shipping and customs delays cause these long waiting times.

 Local e-commerce options are also limited, and same-day or next-day delivery is rare.
 This means that planning ahead is essential when buying essentials online.

-On the positive side, the slower pace encourages more mindful purchasing and often leads to discovering great local markets and shops that offer unique, handcrafted goods.
+On the positive side, the slower pace encourages more mindful purchasing.
+It often leads to discovering great local markets and shops.
+These markets and shops offer unique, handcrafted goods.

 While the lack of fast online shopping is an adjustment, it opens up opportunities to support local artisans and businesses.